amirkap/placer-ai-assignment/README.md

 - All charts are interactive and responsive

 ### Export Data
-- Click the "Export CSV" button in the Analytics tab
+- Click the "Export CSV" button in the POI table header
 - Exported file includes all currently filtered data
 - CSV format is compatible with Excel and other data analysis tools
+- Large datasets are handled gracefully with streaming export

 ## Data Schema